Table of contents

 To grow the hyacinth bean, choose a sunny, warm place.
 If it grows in the shade, the leaves will be less dense.
 On hot, sunny days, the hyacinth bean must be watered well, otherwise the plant will lose its leaves from below.

-The cultivation of the fasel bean begins in mid-March under glass at 18-20 °C. In May, after the Ice Saints (frost days), the bean plants can be put outside.
-Helmet beans need a vertical climbing aid; cross braces are not necessary.
-As they produce a lot of foliage, helmet beans can also be used as a privacy screen.
+The cultivation of the chick bean begins in mid-March under glass at 18-20 °C. In May, after the Ice Saints (frost days), the bean plants can be put outside.
+The chick bean needs a vertical climbing aid; cross braces are not necessary.
+As it produces a lot of foliage, the chick bean can also be used as a privacy screen.
 The fragrant flowers with their white, pink to violet coloring also make them attractive as ornamental plants.
-In Europe they are usually only used as annuals because they are not winter hardy.
-In colder areas the plants can also be kept in a greenhouse or overwintered indoors.
+In Europe they are usually only used as annuals, as they are not winter hardy.
+In colder areas, the plants can also be kept in a greenhouse or overwintered indoors.

 The unripe pods are purple to violet in color, are flat, boat-shaped and sometimes up to 20 cm long.
 Depending on the use, the helmet bean is harvested when unripe or ripe.
 3 In non-tropical areas, the helmet bean is not ripe until September or October.